 - In the event of full or partial unemployment, the (former) employee as referred to in Article 7.1 paragraph 1, may claim benefit in accordance with the Unemployment Act (WW), provided that he fulfils the requirements of the WW, as well as an ex gratia payment in accordance with the Unemployment Regulation of the Dutch Universities Exceeding the Statutory Minimum (BWNU), provided that he fulfils the BWNU requirements. - 2.
-In deviation from paragraph 1, the (former) employee as referred to in Article 7.1 paragraph 1, may claim severance pay in accordance with the Unemployment Regulation of the Dutch Universities

-- (WNU) in the event of full or partial unemployment arising prior to 1 January 2001. - 3.
-In the event of unemployment, (former) employees other than those referred to in paragraphs 1 and 2, fall under the statutory employee insurance schemes. - 4.
-During the term of this collective labour agreement (cao), the parties shall make no changes to the WNU or BWNU except for the provisions in paragraph 5 below. - The parties shall consult further in accordance with the provisions of Article 49b of the WNU and Article 18 of the BWNU, regarding changes resulting from adjustments in the relevant legislation. - 6.
+In the event of unemployment, (former) employees other than those referred to in paragraphs 1 and 2, fall under the statutory employee insurance schemes. - 3.
+During the term of this collective labour agreement (cao), the parties shall make no changes to the BWNU except for the provisions in paragraph 5 below. - 4.
+The parties shall consult further in accordance with the provisions of Article 18 of the BWNU, regarding changes resulting from adjustments in the relevant legislation. - 5.
 This article does not apply to employees who have reached the state pension age.